mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 series of irreversible steps, such as opening the double helix to initiate the DNA sequence's copying into mRNA [@Browning2004].
 But before these irreversible steps take place, there is a chance that the RNAP falls off the promoter.
-If we assume these irreversible steps take place on a much longer timescale compared to the initial binding and unbinding of the RNAP on the promoter, we can separate the time scale and investigate them independently.
+If we assume that these irreversible steps take place on a much longer timescale compared to the initial binding and unbinding of the RNAP on the promoter, we can separate the time scale and investigate them independently.
 In particular, we can write that mRNA production happens at a rate
 $$
 \text{mRNA production} = r_m \cdot p_{\text{bound}},
 \label{eq:mRNA_prod}